 But that is not where the idea for these rag quilt bunnies came from.
 The idea actually came from a swap I did over 20 years ago with one of our neighbors when we lived in PMQs (Permanent Married Quarters.)

 Back then, we were living on a Master Corporal’s pay and while it paid the bills, it didn’t allow for any of life’s little luxuries.
 Our neighbor, Adrienne, knew that I occasionally took on sewing projects to earn extra money.

 One day when she popped by for coffee, she brought along a cute little rag quilt bear that she’d received as a baby shower gift.
 It was about 10″ tall and kind of floppy but her little one absolutely loved it.

 If you’ve ever lived on a military base, you know that there’s usually a population explosion that occurs nine months after the end of every major exercise.
 She explained that she had a bunch of baby showers to go to and wanted me to make a dozen of those rag bears.

 However, they too were living on a Master Corporal’s pay.
 Buying gifts for all those baby showers wasn’t in their budget so she proposed a swap.

 She knew that I loved the tole painted items she made to sell.
-After we’d worked out how much it would cost in materials for me to make the bears and how much it would cost for her to make one of her tole paintings it worked out pretty much even.
-The final deal was… I would make her 12 rag quilt bears, she would paint one of the wooden hat boxes she sold in a design of my choice.
+After we’d worked out how much it would cost in materials for me to make the bears and how much it would cost for her to make one of her tole paintings, it worked out pretty much even.
+The final deal ended up being that I would make her 12 rag quilt bears, she would paint one of the wooden hat boxes she sold with a design of my choice.

 I still have the tole painted hat box.
 But I’m sure by now, all those bears have been loved to bits and are no longer around.
 Also no longer around is the pattern I created to make them.